heroku-examples/evergreen-function-circleci/README.md

 # Example of testing Evergreen functions with CircleCI

 During the Functions Pilot, their continuous integration story will utilize CircleCI & GitHub.
-This repo is a working example to develop & test toward Pilot.

-👓 For more context, see: [Functions Continuous Integration | Delivery PRD](https://salesforce.quip.com/cJASAvjPQV8k#WEBACAAqmIJ).

 ## Requirements